The Future of Bilingual Education Is CLIL.

 - • You’d like to go beyond theory and provide practical CLIL applications for both teachers and administrators.

-How can my institution effectively implement CLIL?
+How can my institution effectively implement CLIL teaching?

 The key to the success of CLIL adoption is implementation by all stakeholders.
 Bridge certification supports the holistic adoption of CLIL with a two-course training series that prepares language teachers, content teachers, and administrators with the solid background in CLIL theory and applications needed to effectively support institution-wide CLIL adoption.